Staying safe outside during COVID-19

 Is it safe for my child to go swimming (both indoors and outdoors)?

 There is currently no evidence that the COVID-19 virus can spread through natural bodies of water or recreational waters such as pools.
-If you are considering going swimming with your family, first check the latest guidelines from your local authorities, which may vary depending on the local level of disease transmission.
+If you are considering going swimming with your family, first check the latest guidelines from your local authorities, which may vary depending on the local level of COVID-19 transmission.
 If pools and beaches are allowed to be open, here are some things to consider:

 - Location: How safe the swimming area is will also depend on if there is crowding, and the actions of the people who are there.